Sabo (street artist)

-Sabo (born 1968) is the pseudonym of a right wing street artist formerly active in Los Angeles, California.
+Sabo (born 1968) is the pseudonym of a street artist formerly active in Los Angeles, California.
 His name derives from sabot, a weapon most commonly used in firearm or cannon ammunition.
 According to a 2015 interview with Adland, Sabo had been involved in street art since 1999, though he began to take his activity in the scene more seriously around 2008.
 Sabo's works have been critical of left-wing politics (and its prominence in the entertainment industry) and America's Democratic Party, claiming that "leftism is a mental disorder."